 Bright Rooms brings analogue photography to the community.
 We host workshops where members can learn new techniques and develop photographic practice.
 For beginners, there are introductory lessons.

 Bright Rooms has all the facilities to produce photographs in a single space.
 Use the studio with a full surround cover for a seamless background for portraits, fashion, and products.
 Develop your film at another room.
 Take it to the darkroom to print the images.
-Bright Rooms is one of the only studios on London that lets its members take control over the entire process and develop their own film rather than handing it internally.
+Bright Rooms is one of the only studios on London that lets its members take control over the entire process and develop their own film rather than handling it internally.

 Our members grow with a community of photographers and printers.
 We are here to provide people with a professional, accessible, informed experience.
 The Bright Rooms promotes intergenerational sharing of knowledge and provides excellent facilities to practice it.